Strikeiron

 StrikeIron provided a cloud-based Data Quality Suite including email verification, address verification, phone validation, phone append, and sales tax calculation solutions.
 The company was based in Research Triangle Park, N.C.
-It was founded by Bob Brauer (founder of DataFlux), Richard Holcomb (co-founder of HAHT Software and Q+E Software), and Robert Dale in 2003.
+It was founded by Bob Brauer (founder of DataFlux and Interzoid), Richard Holcomb (co-founder of HAHT Software and Q+E Software), and Robert Dale in 2003.
 StrikeIron was a leader in Data-as-a-Service with its delivery platform IronCloud.

 The company has raised over $16 million USD in venture funding.
 It was financially backed by Ascent Ventures, The Aurora Funds, and NC IDEA.

-It was acquired by Informatica in June 2014.
+StrikeIron was acquired by Informatica in June 2014.
 Prior to the acquisition, the CEO of the company was Sean O'Leary.